 Don’t let clothes stand in the way of career success.
-Here’s how to use Black Friday to upgrade your look.
-[TWEET]
+Here’s how to use Black Friday to upgrade your professional wardrobe.

-While beauty is only skin deep, first impressions make a difference in the business world and during the job hunt.
+While beauty may only be skin deep, first impressions matter in the business world and during the job hunt.
 In fact, a study by Come Recommended found that 65 percent of bosses indicate that clothes could be a deciding factor between two almost-identical candidates.
-The study also found that when meeting new people, 55 percent of the impact comes from the way the person dresses, acts and walks through the door.
+It also found that when meeting new people, 55 percent of the impact comes from the way a person dresses, acts, and walks through the door.
 So clearly, getting dressed in the morning is more than just finding matching socks.

-Do you often find yourself standing in front of your full closet feeling as though you have nothing to wear?
 Before you venture out to shop, take a deeper dive into your closet to find out what you have, what you need, and what you need to get rid of.
 Keep your professional clothing needs in mind: Is your current or ideal organization very traditional or does it have a startup feel?
-Do you own clothing that suits this company culture?
-Certified Image Consultant Marla Tomazin suggests a “closet audit” as a first step before Black Friday shopping.
+Do you own clothing that suits the company culture?
+Certified Image Consultant Marla Tomazin suggests a “closet audit” as a first step before Black Friday shopping:

 Take this opportunity to evaluate which articles of clothing you no longer wear.
 If you haven't worn something in the past six to nine months, chances are you won't be wearing it again.
-A good trick to determine what you do and do not wear: every time you wear something from your closet, turn the hanger the other way.
+Here's a good trick to determine what you do and do not wear: Every time you wear something from your closet, turn the hanger the other way.
 If after nine months you didn't reverse the hanger, it must not be an essential.
-[TWEET] Gather your discarded items in time to make a donation for Giving Tuesday.
+Gather your discarded items in time to make a donation for Giving Tuesday.

 Black Friday tends to be a bit … err, hectic.
 Be sure to enter the competitive shopping scene with a plan.
-Susan Solovic, a small business expert and coach, recommends researching what will be on sale and then venturing out in advance to check everything out.
+Susan Solovic, a small business expert and coach, recommends researching what will be on sale and then going to stores in advance to check everything out.

 “Make sure you know what looks good on you and is appropriate for your career path,” Solovic explains.
 “Even if the item isn't discounted on Black Friday, most likely it will be before the holidays or soon thereafter.”

 If you're not careful, low prices and a competitive environment may get the best of you.
-Tomazin suggests using the buddy system to keep you on track.
+Tomazin suggests using the buddy system to keep yourself on track:

 Solovic cautions that “a good deal may not look so good tomorrow.
 Don't buy simply because it's on sale.
 You may talk yourself into an item in the store and justify purchasing it because it's available at such a discount, but in your heart you know it really isn't you.”

 “Sometimes it really is difficult to make an informed decision in a fitting room,” Tomazin says.
 Something may look good in theory but you also may not be 100 percent sure until you get home and try it on with other pieces from your wardrobe.
 In instances like these, make sure you know and remember the store's return policy — highlight it on your receipt and tape it to your bathroom mirror if you have to so that you don't miss the window!”

-Now that you know how to prepare, you'll be able to navigate Black Friday towards purchase success and ultimately professional success.
+Now that you know how to prepare, you'll be able to navigate Black Friday towards purchase success that will give you a winning professional wardrobe.